dieterich-lab/biolm_utils/README.md

-# biolm_utils: A framework to run bioinformatical Language Models.
+# `biolm_utils`: A framework to run bioinformatical Language Models.

 This projects implements pre-training and fine-tuning of neural models for regressing half lives of RNA and protein sequences.
 In addition, it supports the extraction of leave-one-out (LOO) scores for fine-tuned models to analyse importance scores of individual inputs.